rsdoiel/rsdoiel.github.io/blog/2022/08/19/rosette-notes.md

 2022-08-24

 11:00 - 12:00; SQL; Postgres; I miss `SHOW TABLES` it's just muscle memory from MySQL, the SQL to show tables is `SELECT tablename FROM pg_catalog.pg_tables WHERE tablename NOT LIKE 'pg_%';`.
 I could write a SHOWTABLE in PL/pgSQL procedure implementing MySQL's "SHOW TABLES".
 Might be a good way to learn PL/pgSQL.
 I could then do one for MySQL and compare the PL/SQL language implementations.

+2022-08-26

+9:30 - 10:30; SQL; Postgres; If you are looking for instructions on installing Postgres 14 under Ubuntu 22.04 LTS I found DigitalOcean [How To Install PostgreSQL on Ubuntu 22.04 \[Quickstart\]](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart), April 25, 2022 by Alex Garnett helpful.